safesoftware/FMETraining/README.md

 - Chapter 0: Complete content.
 No exercises
 - Chapter 1: Content and exercises complete
-- Chapter 2: Complete content.
-Incomplete exercises
+- Chapter 2: Content and exercises complete
 - Chapter 3: Content and exercises complete
 - Chapter 4: Content and exercises complete
 - Chapter 5: Content and exercises complete